 Cafeteria style meal service occurs when children are served food components as they proceed down a serving line.

-Pre-plated and unitized style meal service occurs when the provider pre-plates all required components of the meal in the minimum serving sizes and serves them as one unit to the child.
+Pre-plated and unitized style meal service occurs when the CE or site pre-plates all required components of the meal in the minimum serving sizes and serves them as one unit to the child.